 - The person going through the detector or security personnel end up doing something silly as a result of inattentiveness.
-For instance, a person sets off a detector, repeatedly tries to get rid of all their metal possessions, is repeatedly searched, and a comically long time passes until they remember some totally innocent and inconspicuous metal object somewhere on their person, or a metal plate in their head, or some such.
+For instance, a person sets off a detector, repeatedly tries to get rid of all their metal possessions, is repeatedly searched, and a comically long time passes until they remember some totally innocent and inconspicuous metal object somewhere on their person or a metal implant in their body.

 - Rather than being a silly mistake, it's an illustration of there being something weird about the character, as they turn out not to be carrying any metal objects despite setting off the detector, and security personnel and possibly the person themselves become increasingly confused as metal is detected where there is absolutely no good reason for there to be any, hinting that something weird is going on.

-- Another variety is when two people walk through a metal detector in quick succession, and the obviously wrong one gets hassled by security.
+- Two people walk through a metal detector in quick succession, and the obviously wrong one gets hassled by security.
 Say, a cartoonish shady character in sunglasses with lots of suspicious weapon-shaped lumps visible under their long-coat and a ticking suit-case walks through, followed closely by a kind-looking little old lady with grey hair.
 The security personnel ignore the former, and throw the latter to the ground in a panic, possibly while screaming for backup.
 Hilarity Ensues.

 open/close all folders

-- An ad for underwear had two female security guards repeatedly setting off the metal detector with a remote in order to get a handsome man to strip down to his underpants.
+- An Australian ad for underwear had some female security guards repeatedly setting off the metal detector with a remote in order to get a handsome man to strip down to his underpants.

-- One commercial for Crash Bandicoot 2: Cortex Strikes Back as Crash (Actually a man in a Crash costume) going past an airpoit metal detector, and repeatedly setting it off.
-At the end, he turns his back and we see he's wearing a jet pack.
+- One commercial for Crash Bandicoot 2: Cortex Strikes Back as Crash (Actually a man in a Crash costume) going past an airport metal detector, and repeatedly setting it off.
+At the end, he turns his back and we see he's wearing a Jet Pack.

 Anime and Manga